-For fiscal 2014, officers, including the NEOs, received a 3.0% merit increase on average with the rest of the organization.
+For fiscal 2015, officers, including the NEO's received less than a 3.0% merit increase, on average, while the rest of the organization received a 3.0% merit increase, on average

 Short-Term Incentives

 Our Profit Sharing Plan is a non-qualified annual incentive arrangement in which all RSC team members, including the named executive officers, and certain restaurant brand team members participate.
 The Plan measures both financial performance and individual performance.